atmughrabi/CAPI-Precis/01_capi_integration/accelerator_verification/README.md

 ```

 The module matrix currently maps all 43 active production modules across 32
 source hashes to 23 test families.
+The parity family is implemented with
+exhaustive/deterministic vectors, complete functional/toggle evidence, and
-A mapped test is not considered implemented
+mutation sensitivity; the other 22 families remain planned.
+A mapped test is
-until its executable target and coverage evidence exist.
+not considered implemented until its executable target and coverage evidence
+exist.

 After an intentional RTL change, review the diff and refresh hashes with: